moorec-aws/deadline-cloud-for-keyshot/README.md

 * a standardized render application interface,
 * sticky rendering, where the application stays open between tasks

-Jobs created by the submitter use this adaptor by default.
+Jobs created by the submitter use this adaptor by default, and require that both the installed adaptor and the KeyShot executable be available on the PATH of the user that will be running your jobs.

+Or you can set the `KEYSHOT_EXECUTABLE` to point to the Keyshot executable.

 ### Using the KeyShot Adaptor